Truthful Two-Facility Location with Candidate Locations: Preliminaries

 \item The {\em max cost} of a solution $\bc$ is the maximum individual cost over all agents:

-\end{itemize} The {\em approximation ratio} of a mechanism $M$ in terms of an objective social function $f \in \{\SC,\MC\}$ is the worst-case ratio (over all possible instances) of the $f$-value of the solution computed by the mechanism over the minimum possible $f$-value over all possible solutions:
+\end{itemize} The {\em approximation ratio} of a mechanism $M$ in terms of a social objective function $f \in \{\SC,\MC\}$ is the worst-case ratio (over all possible instances) of the $f$-value of the solution computed by the mechanism over the minimum possible $f$-value over all possible solutions:

 A mechanism is said to be {\em strategyproof} if the solution $M(I)$ it returns when given as input any instance $I=(\bx,\bp,C)$ is such that there is no agent $i$ with incentive to misreport a position $x_i' \neq x_i$ to decrease her individual cost, that is,